 With the Mustangs struggling to find its footing in the first half of the game, WildFrogs quarterback Andrew Hastings scampered in for a three-yard score with 10:07 to play in the second quarter, giving CP-W a 6-0 lead.
-WildFrog linebacker Dayce Niosi picked off Gerstner at Mineola’s 25-yard line three drives later and was in position to create a two-score game.
+WildFrog linebacker Dayce Niosi picked off Gerstner at Mineola’s 25-yard line three drives later with the chance to create a two-score game.

 The Mustang defense, in search of a spark, got one in cornerback Robby Lang.
 With 2:08 remaining in the first half, Lang stepped in front of a third-down pass intended for wide receiver Matt Viscardi, returning the interception for seven yards.